bismurphy/Saleae_NEC_Decoder/README.md

 ![screen capture of signal with Simple Parallel](./assets/nec_analyzed.png)

 Sometimes if you do a capture, you'll see it trying to detect bits in the "dead space" between actual codes.
 The way I've gone to fix this (which has never failed me) is to go back to the Analyzers tab, click the 3 vertical dots next to the Simple Parallel, and choose Restart.
 This does... something... that ends up realigning the bits properly.
+If you don't see "START FRAME" on the start frame, you probably need to do this.

 For documentation of the signal format, I used this page pretty heavily: https://techdocs.altium.com/display/FPGA/NEC+Infrared+Transmission+Protocol